This post is sponsored by Trademore. I was paid for this post.

 Be very aware of the social media apps your child is using.
 Follow them on it and watch all their posts and interacts.
 We have open discussions about who they allow to follow them and who they are following.
 We require their accounts to be private.
 Monitoring is key!
-And we don’t do chatting apps that disappear 😉
+And we don’t do Snapchat 😉

 A Phone is a Privilege